Sudden death (sport): National Football League

 Since the 2010–11 playoffs, in the post-season, each team was allowed at least one possession to score in overtime, unless the team receiving the kickoff scored a touchdown or if the defensive team scored a touchdown or safety on the same possession.
 True sudden death rules applied if both teams have had their initial possession and the game remains tied.
 This rule did not actually come into use during the 2010 playoffs, with the first overtime game under the new rules not occurring until 2011, with the Denver Broncos scoring a long touchdown on their first play from scrimmage against the Pittsburgh Steelers.
-A rule change gives both teams one possession to start first overtime in playoffs, whether or not a touchdown is scored first; three years later, this rule also applied for regular season games too.
+A rule change gives both teams one possession to start first overtime in playoffs, whether or not a touchdown is scored first; as of three years later, this rule also applied for regular season games.

 This rule was adopted for the start of the 2012 regular season.
 It was adopted to counter the criticism that the outcome of overtime games was very frequently decided by the coin toss, as the team which won it usually attempted only enough offensive action to maneuver into field goal range and seldom made a real effort to score a touchdown.
 In the regular season, games still tied after one full overtime period will continue to be allowed to end in a tie.